RacheMc125/lccn-wikidata-bot/README.md

 # lccn-wikidata-bot
-Adding LCCNs from NACO to Wikdiata
+Adding LCCNs from NACO to Wikidata

 This script powers the [Wikidata LccnBot](https://www.wikidata.org/wiki/User:LccnBot).